NVIDIA/cuda-quantum/docs/sphinx/using/hardware.rst

 To target quantum kernel code for execution on the OQC platform, provide the flag ``--target oqc`` to the ``nvq++`` compiler.

-users may provide their :code:`email` and :code:`url` as extra arguments
+Users may provide their :code:`email` and :code:`url` as extra arguments

 .. code:: bash

     nvq++ --target oqc --oqc-email $email --oqc-url $url src.cpp -o executable

-where both environment variables and extra arguments are supplied, precedent is given to the extra arguments.
+Where both environment variables and extra arguments are supplied, precedent is given to the extra arguments.
 To run the output, provide the runtime loaded variables and invoke the pre-built executable

 .. code:: bash